yborai/zephyr/readme.md

 ## EC2 underutilized instances breakdown sheet generator

 To use this generator import `create_sheet` method from `zephyr.ec2_underutilized_instances_breakdown` module.
 Also you need a function to define category for each line of review.
-You need to create this function by yourself.
+You need to create this function by yourself and provide it as a parameter.
 Example:

 ```python